-Tinidazole works as well as metronidazole and has many of the same side effects, but it can be given in a single dose.
-Whereas, nifuratel can be used as an alternative to metronidazole or tinidazole in the treatment of trichomoniasis.
+Tinidazole works as well as metronidazole and has many of the same side effects (with the exception of CNS effects, which are typically better tolerated with Tinidazole), but it can be given in a single dose.

+Nifuratel: Nifuratel can be used as an alternative to metronidazole or tinidazole in the treatment of trichomoniasis.